andrewbadge/DNSRoaming/README.md

 ## Why is it Beta?

 I haven't tested the installation in enough scenarios yet nor have I got feedback from anyone else.
-I believe the functionality and quality is solid but expected a randon stuff-up until the first feedback is in.
+I believe the functionality and quality is solid but expected a random stuff-up until the first feedback is in.

 ## What is DNS Roaming